By Silvia Arto, Vice President of the Global Alliance for Public Relations and Communication Management, Chair of the European Regional Council.

 (You can read Silvia Alto’s original article for the Global Alliance here: “A global reflection on the transformation of Communication“.)

 Silvia Alto’s impressive credentials

-- BNP Paribas, France econd largest bank in Europe with 190,000 employees in 2022 and revenue of 46 billion Euros reported in 2021.
+- BNP Paribas, Paris, France [BNP Paribas is the second largest bank in Europe with 190,000 employees in 2022 and revenue of 46 billion Euros reported in 2021.
 Looks like the bank recognizes the vital role of communication in every operational area.]

 Let us not forget the importance of the human factor in all this.
 You can read my view on this topic in my article: “Real human connections remain the most important at work“.